Outpatient Parenteral Antibiotic Therapy (OPAT) Conference & Workshops

 Please use the registration link below to register.

-Please submit your abstract(s) using the online submission form for consideration for ORAL and/or POSTER presentation at the conference.
+Please submit your abstract(s) using the online submission form for consideration for POSTER presentation at the conference.

 All accepted abstracts will be published in JAC-Antimicrobial Resistance